rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 g(t) = \frac{C}{1 + \exp(-k(t - m))}
 $$
 Where $C$ is the carrying capacity of the growth, $k$ is the growth rate, and $m$ is the offset prarameter.
 The trend component models the non-periodic changes in the value of the time series.
 The model also provides a piecewise linear or logistic growth curve, which is useful for modeling growth that changes over time.
-The growth can be adjusted by adding changepoints at which the growth rate is allowed to change.
-The changepoints are selected automatically by the model, but the user can also specify them manually.
-The changepoints are selected by fitting a linear or logistic regression to the data and then using a regularized optimization procedure to select the changepoints.
-The trend model for changepoint is:

-$$
-g(t) = (k+a(t)^T\delta) t + (m+a(t)^T\gamma)
-$$

-Where as mentioned earlier, $k$ is the growth rate, $\delta$ is the rate adjustments, and $m$ is the offset parameter. $\gamma_j$ is set to $-s_j\delta_j$ to make the function continuous.

 Business time series often have multi-period seasonality as a result of the human behaviours they represent.
 For instance, a 5-day work week can produce effects on a time series that repeat each week, while vacation schedules and school breaks can produce effects that repeat each year.
 To fit and forecast these effects we must specify seasonality models that are periodic functions of $t$.
-In the model, they rely on Fourier series to provide a flexible model of periodic effects.
-Let P be the regular period we expect the time series to have (e.g. P = 365.25 for yearly data or P = 7 for weekly data, when we scale our time variable in days).
-We can approximate arbitrary smooth seasonal effects with:
+The model relies on the Fourier series to provide a flexible model of periodic effects.
+Let P be the regular period we expect the time series to have (e.g. P = 365.25 for yearly data or P = 7 for weekly data when we scale our time variable in days).
+We can approximate arbitrary smooth seasonal effects with the following:
 $$
 s(t) = \sum_{n=1}^{N} (a_n \cos(\frac{2\pi nt}{P}) + b_n \sin(\frac{2\pi nt}{P}))
 $$

-Seasonalities are estimated using a partial Fourier sum.
+Seasonality is estimated using a partial Fourier sum.
 The number of terms in the partial sum (the order) is a parameter that determines how quickly the seasonality can change.
 The default Fourier order for yearly seasonality is 10, which produces this fit.
-The default values are often appropriate, but they can be increased when the seasonality needs to fit higher-frequency changes, and generally be less smooth.
+The default values are often appropriate but can be increased when the seasonality needs to fit higher-frequency changes and generally be less smooth.
 The Fourier order can be specified for each built-in seasonality when instantiating the model.
-Increasing the number of Fourier terms allows the seasonality to fit faster changing cycles, but can also lead to overfitting.
+Increasing the number of Fourier terms allows the seasonality to fit faster-changing cycles but can also lead to overfitting.

-Holidays and events provide large, somewhat predictable shocks to many business time series and often do not follow a periodic pattern, so their effects are not well modeled by a smooth cycle.
+Holidays and events provide large, predictable shocks to many business time series.
+They often do not follow a periodic pattern, so their effects are poorly modelled by a smooth cycle.
 As with seasonality, we use a prior  $\kappa \sim {N(0,\nu)}$.

-Prophet will by default fit weekly and yearly seasonalities, if the time series is more than two cycles long.
+Prophet will, by default, fit weekly and yearly seasonality if the time series is more than two cycles long.
 It will also fit daily seasonality for a sub-daily time series.
-We can add other seasonalities (monthly, quarterly, hourly) using the `add_seasonality` method.
+We can add other seasonality (monthly, quarterly, hourly) using the `add_seasonality` method.

-In this section, we will discuss the implementation of the Facebook Prophet model for short-term electricity demand forecasting.
-As we have already discussed in the earlier section that Facebook Prophet is a powerful tool for time series forecasting that can handle multiple seasonalities, holidays, and missing data.
-We will walk through the steps of data pre-processing, model parameter tuning, and cross-validation to evaluate the model's performance.
+This section will discuss implementing the Facebook Prophet model for short-term electricity demand forecasting.
+As discussed earlier, Facebook Prophet is a powerful tool for time series forecasting that can handle multiple types of seasonality, holidays, and missing data.
+We will walk through data pre-processing, model parameter tuning, and cross-validation to evaluate the model’s performance.

 ### Data pre-processing
 Prophet follows the sklearn model API structure, where we first create an instance of the `Prophet` class and then use its `fit` and `predict` methods.

 The input for Prophet must always be a DataFrame containing two specific columns: `ds` and `y`.
 The `ds` column (representing the date) should be in a format recognized by Pandas, such as `YYYY-MM-DD` for a date or `YYYY-MM-DD HH:MM:SS` for a timestamp.
-So we have changed our `DATETIME` column to `ds`.
+So, we have changed our `DATETIME` column to `ds`.
 The `y` column should be containing numeric values representing the variable we want to forecast, thus we change the `DEMAND` column to `y` column.

 ### Hyper-parameter tuning

 For the model prophet it is recommended to tune the parameters like - \linebreak `changepoint_prior_scale`, `seasonality_prior_scale`, `holidays_prior_scale`, and `seasonality_mode`.
 We have considered the following parameters for tuning:

--   `seasonality_prior_scale` parameter controls the flexibility of the seasonality.
-Similarly, a large value allows the seasonality to fit large fluctuations, a small value shrinks the magnitude of the seasonality.
-The default is 10., which applies basically no regularization.
+-   The `seasonality_prior_scale` parameter controls the flexibility of the seasonality.
+Similarly, a significant value allows the seasonality to fit large fluctuations; a small value shrinks the magnitude of the seasonality.
+The default is 10., which applies no regularisation.

--   `holidays_prior_scale` parameter controls flexibility to fit holiday effects.
-It also defaults to 10.0 which applies basically no regularization, since we usually have multiple observations of holidays and can do a good job of estimating their effects.
-This could also be tuned on a range of [0.01, 10] as with seasonality_prior_scale which we decide based on the grid search results that is discussed later.
+-   The `holidays_prior_scale` parameter controls flexibility to fit holiday effects. to fit holiday effects.
+It also defaults to 10.0, which basically means no regularisation since we usually have multiple observations of holidays and can estimate their effects well.
+This could also be tuned to a range of [0.01, 10], as with seasonality_prior_scale, which we decide based on the grid search results discussed later.

--   `seasonality_mode` parameter options are [`'additive'`, `'multiplicative'`].
-Default is `'additive'`.
-This is best identified just from looking at the time series of our data and we observe that the seasonal fluctuations are roughly constant in size over time, so we consider using additive seasonality.
+-  The `seasonality_mode` parameter options are [`'additive'`, `'multiplicative'`].
+The default is `'additive'`.
+This is best identified by looking at our data's time series.
+We observe that the seasonal fluctuations are roughly constant in size over time, so we consider using additive seasonality.

 Prophet does not have a built in grid search method so we have used `sklearn` the `ParameterGrid` method from the `sklearn` library to tune the hyper-parameters.
 We have specified the grid parameters and run the grid search.
 We have used.
 We have used the `mean_squared_error` as the scoring parameter for the grid search.
 The best parameters are selected based on the lowest mean squared error.